-Hiking + Biking Trails - a full loop with plenty to look at
+Hiking + Biking Trails + Kayaking - a full 2 mile loop with plenty to explore

-Hiking is good for the mind, body and spirit - and this property is truly a perfect vacation spot as well.
+Hiking on our 2+ mile hiking trail is good for the mind, body and spirit - and this property is truly a perfect vacation for your soul as well.

 Kentucky River Palisades

 Paddling the Palisades is a dream and considered the quintessential blueway for paddlers and adventurers of all skill levels.
 The Kentucky River Palisades is a unique region that anchors a 450-million-year-old ecosystem consisting of limestone cliffs, deep gorges, springs, and an intricate cave system.
 Lexington limestone—composed of thin limestone and interbedded shales—covers most of this area.
 The Palisades region covers approximately 100 river miles through Central Kentucky along the Kentucky River.

 There’s no wrong place to paddle along the Palisades.
 The Palisades are great because of how remote it is, how long it is, and how it could take most paddlers multiple trips on the same waterway to cover it all.
 This one blueway could keep you busy with new sections and new seasonal scenery.